huiwenn/chatsubo-e/readme.md

 `cd chatsubo-e`

-`sudo pigpiod`  (will return error `Can't initialise pigpio library` if command has been ran since turning on. ok to procede)
+`sudo pigpiod`  (will return error `can't initialise pigpio library` if command has been ran since boot. ok to procede)

 ## Building the instance (as of now)